Franchise Attorney in New York, New York

 lease and while the franchisee doesn’t

-have to give you
+have to give you uh disclosure what

-what really happens is that the
+really happens is that the franchise or

-franchisor usually says well if you sell
+usually says well if you sell an

-an agreement franchisee your buyer is
+agreement franchisee your buyer is going

-of franchise agreement and that triggers
+franchise agreement and that triggers

-the obligation on the franchisors part
+the obligation on the franchisor’s part

 to give you that disclosure that we just